Snowflake-Labs/Summit26-InteractiveLab/README.md

 Open **`sql/05_cleanup.sql`** in Snowsight and run it.

-Drops both warehouses, the database (and all tables/pipes), and the service user.
+Drops (in order): the Streamlit dashboard, compute pool, both warehouses, database (cascades to all tables and pipes), service user, and roles.

 ---